knh11545/commandline4expertsearchers/README.md

  * Pipe content of file with PMIDs to `sed` for processing.
  * Delete empty lines or lines containig only whitespace.
  * Add '"' to beginning of each line of the input.
+Whitespace at the beginning of line will be deleted.
  * Add '"' to end of each line of the input.
-   Whitespace at beginning or end of line will be deleted.
+Whitespace at the end of line will be deleted.
  * Add ' OR ' to end of each line except the last one.
  * Add "(" to beginning of file
  * Add ")" and field specification to end of file